specialunderwear/robotlegs-dungdungdung/README.rst

 component using injector.getInstance.
 It would also be very silly to override the value object because it's just a bunch of properties ...

-properties are injected either as String or XML
+Properties are injected either as String or XML
 -----------------------------------------------

 Notice that <image/> in the above xml has 2 *properties*; <description/> and <url/>.